 Fecal Coliform in Inland Waters

-There are 94 inland waterbody segments recommended for delisting due to reassessment of data using new bacteria water quality objectives (see Table 4-3).
+There are 94 inland waterbody segments recommended for delisting (see Table 4-2) due to reassessment of data using new bacteria water quality objectives (see Table 4-3).
 The State Water Board’s ISWEBE Plan contains two bacteria water quality objectives applicable to the REC-1 beneficial use.
 These objectives supersede the Central Coast Region’s Basin Plan water quality objective for fecal coliform and the REC-1 beneficial use.
 The non-contact recreation (“REC-2”) water quality objective from the Central Coast Region’s Basin Plan remains applicable and many of the decisions are based on the comparison of fecal coliform data to the REC-2 objective.

 Escherichia coli in Inland Waters